JacksonLei21016541/Final-Exam-YunxiangLei/README.md

 **Completion Status**: All sections completed, tagged as v1.0.

 **Additional Note**: This assignment was completed in Chinese, and all translations into English were performed by AI to meet submission requirements.
 All AI interactions are documented in `conversation_log.txt`.
+**Additional Note**: Interaction records are provided in English and Chinese, with English on top and Chinese on the bottom.